ck86/main-bower-files/README.md

 Type: `object` Default: `{}`

-Set default overrides option which can be overriden in the `overrides` section of the `bower.json`
+Set default overrides option which can be overridden in the `overrides` section of the `bower.json`

 ## LICENSE